elegantchaos/Builder/README.md

 ### Integration

-As mentioned above, this is a prototype, so for ease of development I made it a standalone tool rather than trying to modify `spm` itself.
+As mentioned above, this is a prototype, so for ease of development I made it a standalone tool rather than trying to modify SwiftPM itself.

 In theory though it would be integrated into the `swift` command.
 It could possibly even replace the existing `swift-build` tool (with that being renamed to something else so that this tool could use it).
 Invoking `swift build` would then run this tool (if no Configuration target was present in the manifest, we could fall back to the previous `swift build` behaviour).

 ### Package.swift

-This prototype is an overlay on `spm`, so makes no changes to the `Package.swift` format.
+This prototype is an overlay on SwiftPM, so makes no changes to the `Package.swift` format.
 Because of this, the configuration and tool targets are just listed in the manifest along with the targets from the package that we're building.

 This is potentially confusing, a properly integrated implementation might change the format slightly to allow the special targets to be listed explicitly, like so: